ocadotechnology/aimmo/docs/usage.md

 ## Mac setup

-This can be done using either manually or using the setup script.
+This can be done either manually or using the setup script.

 #### Install using the setup script:

-* run `python aimmo_setup.py` in the aimmo root directory.
+* Run `python aimmo_setup.py` in the AI:MMO root directory.
 Then:
-* Open docker to finalise the install process.
+* Open Docker to finalise the install process.
 (This will install the [latest release](https://www.docker.com/get-started))
-* Get the latest unity bundle release from the [aimmo-unity](https://github.com/ocadotechnology/aimmo-unity) repo.
+* Get the latest Unity bundle release from the [aimmo-unity](https://github.com/ocadotechnology/aimmo-unity) repo.
 * See [Useful information](#useful-information) for additional details about the script.

 #### Install manually: